-A regards the Espresso Group, on 30 June 2014, the integration between the network operator activities of Rete A S.p.A. and Telecom Italia Media Broadcasting (TIMB), a subsidiary of Telecom Italia Media, was completed.
-This integration was realised through the transfer by the Espresso Group of 100% of the shares of Rete A to TIMB.
-As a result of this transfer, TIMedia and the Espresso Group hold 70% and 30% respectively of Persidera, the new name of TIMB.
+As regards the Espresso Group, on 30 June 2014, the integration between the network operator activities of Rete A S.p.A. and Telecom Italia Media Broadcasting (TIMB), a subsidiary of Telecom Italia Media, was completed.
+This integration was achieved by the Espresso Group contributing 100% of its shares in Rete A to TIMB.
+As a result, TIMedia and the Espresso Group now hold 70% and 30% respectively of Persidera, the new name of TIMB.